- Eat Less

 NSW

-- There are not serious immediate concerns for the health of the NSW blacklip abalone populations.
+- There are no serious immediate concerns for the health of the NSW blacklip abalone populations.

-- Fishery management does not take into account environmental variables, though the area is a well known ocean warming hotspot.
+- Fishery management does not take into account environmental variables such as warming oceans, though abalone are sensitive to changes.

 Abalone are found on inshore kelp forest reefs on southern coastlines.
 They serve an important ecological role as a grazing herbivore and prey item for a range of coastal species.

-While there is some uncertainty about recent stock assessments, there are not serious immediate concerns for the health of the NSW blacklip abalone fishery.
+While there is uncertainty about recent population assessments, there are no serious immediate concerns for the health of the NSW blacklip abalone fishery.

-Research into the stock status of abalone populations indicates that their stocks are likely made up of many small, independent populations along the southern coast of Australia.
-Regional studies suggest that some areas support healthy populations, while other areas are depleted and overfished, resulting in a patchwork of stock status.
+Research into the stock status of abalone populations indicates that they are likely made up of many small, independent populations along the southern coast of Australia.
+Regional studies suggest that some areas have healthy populations, while other areas are depleted and overfished, resulting in a patchwork of stock status.

 The fishery extends the entire length of the NSW coastline with four management areas.
 The current management approach does not protect against localised depletion, a key issue for abalone fishery management.